 Appeals will be acknowledged in writing by the Chief Executive Officer within 14 days of actual receipt.

-A final determination of any appeal will be made by the Chief Executive Officer within 28 days of receipt.
+A final determination of any appeal will be made by the Chief Executive Officer and communicated to you in writing within 28 days of receipt.

-If complainants are not content with the Company Secretary’s determination or the determination on appeal of our Chief Executive Officer the complainant may refer the matter either to:
+If complainants are not content with the Company Secretary’s determination and the determination on appeal of our Chief Executive Officer the complainant may refer the matter either to:

 Complainants may in any event and at any time (i.e. without the need to refer the matter to our internal complaints process and/or the Independent Dispute Resolution Scheme (where appropriate)) refer the matter to: